mdflaher/InetSoftWork/Should I use a Table or a Crosstab.md

-However the 'Show Details' feature can be used in liew of detail table.
-Some will use a detail table with flyover, using a chart or crosstab displaying aggregates and having the detail table display detail rows of the aggregate moused over "permanent show details filtered by a chart"
-They can also do a data tip view, to have a detail table appear over a data point aggregate instead of taking up space in the dashboard
-Either option exports easily.
-With a detail table,  "what you see is what you get".
-A crosstab supports date comparisons, while a detail level table does not.
-The question is, how important is detail level data to your end users?
-A detail level table guarantees that detail data will be available in the dashboard's exported form.

-While a 'Show Details' function can be peformed on a crosstab, once the crosstab is exported, access to detail level data is lost, only the displayed aggregates are available.

 For this reason a detail level table is useful for data grabs.
 A detail level table is for displaying transactional data with data driven highlights or it can be used as a flyover.